steelman2712/Matrix-bot/README.md

 # Matrix-bot
-A python3 bot for use with matrix.org clients
+A python3 bot for use with matrix.org clients - Google Photos integration in proress

 # Main features: